MajorBlind/pooks_books/README.md

 *(Alternative: right-click (or Control-click) the app icon → **Open** → **Open** again in the dialog that appears.)*

-**On Windows:**
-1. When you run the installer/app, Windows SmartScreen may show "Windows protected your PC."
-2. Click **More info**.
-3. Click **Run anyway**.

-**On Linux:**
-1. Make sure the binary has execute permission: `chmod +x pooks_rev`
-2. Run it from a terminal (`./pooks_rev`) or your file manager's "Run" option.
-Most distros don't block unsigned binaries by default, but some app launchers may need this permission set first.

-> **Note:** These warnings appear because the app isn't yet code-signed with a paid developer certificate — not because anything is actually wrong with it.
+> **Note:** This warning appears because the app isn't yet code-signed with a paid developer certificate — not because anything is actually wrong with it.
 Code signing is on the roadmap for a future release.

-## License

-*(Add your license here, e.g. MIT, or "All rights reserved" if private.)*